Gambaro Group: Black Hide Steakhouse

 The Gambaro owners opened a new restaurant on the Caxton Street in June 2013.
 Initially it launched as Cut Steakhouse & Tapas and soon changed its title to Black Hide Steakhouse.
-Chef is Lukas McEwan who previously worked at Rockpool Sydney and the menu includes Angus and Wagyu beef, as well as organic steak from Stanbroke Beef.
 The Steakhouse was named Restaurant of the Year at the 2014 Restaurant & Catering Awards for Excellence, held at the Brisbane Convention and Exhibition Centre.
 It also received Queensland's Best Steak Restaurant award in a row in 2014 and 2015 at the Queensland Restaurant & Catering Awards for Excellence.
-It received national recognition winning Australia’s Best Steak Restaurant at National Restaurant & Catering Awards for Excellence 2014.
+It received national recognition, winning Australia's Best Steak Restaurant at National Restaurant & Catering Awards for Excellence in 2014.